Should You Prepare and Use an Outline in Writing Your First Book/Novel?

 Revising the outline.
 Once you have your initial thoughts on paper, it’s time to review and revise.
 Looking back over the points you wrote down; decide if all the topics and subtopics you’ve created are logically related to the central idea of the chapter.
 Are you’re trying to put too much information into one chapter?
 Are there are topics or subtopics that might need to be further developed?

 Book writing software is available to help those who might want or need a little (or a lot of) help in creating the outline.
-I have used software designed for novel writing, including Storybook (open source), New Novelist, and Write it Now.
-When I was writing my first fiction novel, I found this kind of software to be invaluable.
-I know there is also software devoted mainly to the brainstorming and outlining process, such as Mindmapping.
-But it’s up to you to decide whether or not you think software is the way for you to go.
+I have used software designed for novel writing, including Storybook (open source), New Novelist, and Write it Now, and Scrivener (which I own and still use), to name a few.
+When I was writing my first novel, I found this kind of software to be invaluable.
+There is also software devoted primarily to brainstorming and the outlining process, such as Mindmapping, but it’s up to you to decide whether or not you think software is the way for you to go.
 It might help you to check out the websites of software vendors, test their products, and then make your decision.

 © 2012 Sallie B Middlebrook PhD